Michèle Sarde: Biographer

 Sarde’s biography of Colette, Colette, libre et entravée, published in 1978 (published in English with the title Colette: A Biography), was distinguished by an Académie française award.
 Starting out from Colette’s works, she "recreates" them in her own words.
 "Based on a wealth of documentation, she sheds new light on Colette as a person.
 Coinciding with the publication of the Pléiade edition of Colette’s works, [Sarde’s] book marks a new departure in critical approaches to Colette".
 Sarde then wrote a biography of Marguerite Yourcenar titled Vous Marguerite Yourcenar : la passion et ses masques, published in 1995.
-In this biography—written in dialogue form in which Sarde seeks to reconstitute Yourcenar’s little-known childhood and youth—she starts "from the text to deconstruct the author in terms of both her individual destiny and as a party of a collective history."
+In this biography—written in dialogue form in which Sarde seeks to reconstitute Yourcenar’s little-known childhood and youth—she starts "from the text to deconstruct the author in terms of both her individual destiny and as a part of a collective history."

-In 1995, Sarde and a team of researchers embarked on a long-term project: an edition of Marguerite Yourcenar’s correspondence (1951-1968), of which an anthology and several volumes covering the period 1951-1967 have been published already, together with a special edition devoted to Yourcenar’s letters to Emmanuel Boudot-Lamotte.
+In 1995, Sarde and a team of researchers embarked on a long-term project: an edition of Marguerite Yourcenar’s correspondence (1951–1968), of which an anthology and several volumes covering the period 1951–1967 have been published already, together with a special edition devoted to Yourcenar’s letters to Emmanuel Boudot-Lamotte.

 With Jacques le Français published in 2002 (published in English with the title Jacques the Frenchman), she undertook a new form of biography inspired by her interviews recounting the extraordinary fate of Jacques Rossi (author of The Gulag Handbook), a young Franco-Polish communist caught up in the 1937 purges, who spent nineteen years in the Soviet Gulag.